vsanand27/Belly_button_biodiversity/README.md

 # Belly_button_biodiversity
 Improbable Beef is researching types of bacteria that colonize naval bellies to develop synthetic beef Production. (utilize HTML, JavaScript, Plotly)

+# Background
+Improbable food company is performing research to identify strand of bacteria that will be used to develop synthetic beef that taste good.
+Roza, the scientist, believes that the bacteria for synthetic beef resides in the belly button of human.
+The research on many candidates was done and for confidentiality were assigned an Id.
+The record of the results is in a JSON file.

+# Purpose
+The purpose of this task is to create dashboard to visualize the results of the bacterial data for each Volunteer and host it on Github web pages.
+The following steps were taken to develop scorecard:
+1)	 Imported JSON file in JavaScript
+2)	Developed functions in JavaScript to manipulate data
+3)	Utilize Plotly to develop graphs to visualize dataset
+4)	Developed HTML to display dashboard on the website

+# Source Files:
+Github Website:

+HTML Code:

+JavaScript and Plotly:

+# Creating Dashboard
+In JavaScript, I developed the 3 functions:
+1)	Init function that retrieves candidate.id from JSON file and Create a Drop-Down list for the website.

+2)	OptionChanged function: Runs all functions below when the selection is received

+3)	buildMetadata function: Display attributes of the candidate in the text box on left.

+4)	buildCharts function: Display three Charts based on selection

+a.
+Top 10 sample bacteria found in Belly Button including quantity

+b.
+Bubble Chart to show different types of bacteria an individual may have including the quantity

+c.
+Gauge Chart to show how many times a subject may scrub his naval per week

+# Website Print screen